miking-lang/miking/README.md

 ### Let Expressions

-Expressions can be given names using `let` expression.
+Expressions can be given names using `let` expressions.
 For instance

 ```
 let x = addi 1 2 in
 x
 ```

 introduces a new name `x`.
-The build in function `addi` performs addition between two integers.
-Note that MCore has a call-by-value semantics, which means that expressions are evaluated into a value before they are applied to a function or substituted using a let expression.
-Hence, the `addi 1 2` expression is evaluated before it is substituted for `x` in the rest of the expression.
+The build in function `addi` performs an addition between two integers.
+Note that MCore has a call-by-value semantics, which means that expressions are evaluated into a value before they are applied to a function or substituted using a `let` expression.
+Hence, the expression `addi 1 2` is evaluated before it is substituted for `x` in the rest of the expression.

 ### Unit Test Expressions